redox-os/book/src/porting-applications.md

 To help on this process, the [Arch Linux packages](https://archlinux.org/packages/) and [AUR](https://aur.archlinux.org/) are the most easy repositories to find tarball links in the configuration of packages.

-- Arch Linux packages: Search for your program, open the program page, see the "Package Actions" category on the top right position and click on the "Source Files" button, a GitLab page will open, open the `.SRCINFO` and search for the tarball link on the "source" fields of the file.
+- Arch Linux packages: Search for your application, open the application page, see the "Package Actions" category on the top right position and click on the "Source Files" button, a GitLab page will open, open the `.SRCINFO` and search for the tarball link on the "source" fields of the file.

 See the [nano package](https://gitlab.archlinux.org/archlinux/packaging/packages/nano/-/blob/main/.SRCINFO?ref_type=heads#L12) example.

-- AUR: Search for your program, open the program page, go to the "Sources" section on the end of the package details.
+- AUR: Search for your application, open the application page, go to the "Sources" section on the end of the package details.

 ### Git Repositories

-Some programs don't offer official tarballs for releases, thus you need to use their Git repository and the branch of the latest stable version (if available) or pin the tag or commit hash of the latest stable version or last working commit.
+Some applications don't offer official tarballs for releases, thus you need to use their Git repository and the branch of the latest stable version (if available) or pin the tag or commit hash of the latest stable version or last working commit.

 Your `recipe.toml` will have the following content: